Posco Jan. 28th, 2021 updated

 Chances & Risks

 The steel market is a very volatile market.
-The profits of POSCO did fluctuate in the last 7 years before Covid - 19 between 0.2 and 2.7 bn$ in average 1.5 bn$.
-The PE of 8 (173000KRW) is atractive.
+The profits of POSCO did fluctuate in the last 8 years before Covid - 19 between 0.2 and 2.7 bn$ in average 1.5 bn$.
+The PE of 17 (250000KRW) is not too expensive.

 Posco announced a very ambitious investment plan earlier.
 POSCO has to cut this plan.
 Since the Covid - 19 panic started there is no news on this plan most probably it is slashed.

 POSCO got unionized now.
 Korean unions are aggressiv and thus this might mean strikes and labor conflicts and hence might cut into the profits.